andrew749/TextSpam/README.md

 TextSpam
 ========

-An android app to spam somone with text messages.
+An android app to spam someone with text messages.

 This application is currently in development and will be as to ensure that the design is up to date with current Android standards.